sdieunidou/onset-whitelist/README.md

+# Whitelist package

-# Whitelist package for Onset Server
+Simple whitelist package for your Onset Server

 # Requirement